 Bali apparently is not just an island of Gods, it’s also an island of waterfalls.
-At the town of Buleleng for example, dozens of waterfalls tucked in every corner of its mountainous terrain.
-The most popular are Gitgit, Sekumpul, and Campuhan Waterfall.
-Banyumala Waterfall is a newcomer.
+At Buleleng for example, dozens of waterfalls are tucked in every corner of its mountainous terrain.
+Including Banyumala Waterfall, the newcomer.
+Among the popular ones, 40 minutes drive from the Lovina tourist area, are Gitgit and Sekumpul waterfall.

-Opened only in 2015, the waterfall wants to steal tourists attention with its unique streams of water.
-Locals call the waterfall a twin waterfall, but in reality, there are more than just two streams of water falling down the cliff.
-Banyumala waterfall is 20 m high.
+Opened only in 2015, the waterfall wants to steal tourists’ attention with its unique streams of water.
+Locals call the waterfall a twin waterfall.
+But in reality, there are more than just two streams of water falling down the cliff from 20 meters high.

-As its more popular waterfall-siblings.
-The village road is only two lines of broken concrete on dried mud.
+As a tourist attraction, the infrastructure isn’t as well-developed as its more popular waterfall siblings.
+The village road used to only have two lines of broken concrete on dried mud.
 Climbing down to the waterfall is also a real challenge.
 But in the end, the waterfall proves to be a worthy reward for determined visitors.

 Trekking To Banyumala Waterfall

-Hiking to the waterfall starts even before visitors buying the ticket.
-From the parking lot, it is around 500 m walk to the ticket counter.
-The road toward waterfall is close to villagers’ plantations.
-If visitors coming during the harvest season, smells of vanilla and cloves, the local specialties, will fill the air.
+Trekking to the waterfall starts before getting to the waterfall ticketing counter.
+From the parking lot, it is around a 500 m walk to the ticket booth.
+The road toward the waterfall is close to villagers’ plantations.
+During the harvest season, the smells of vanilla and cloves, the local specialties, will fill the air.

-After buying the ticket, that’s when the tougher trek awaits.
-Prepare to descend down the small path composed largely of dried red mud.
+After buying the ticket, that’s when the tough trek awaits.
+Prepare to descend down the small path composed largely of semi-concrete and mud.
 There are steep slippery stairs at some spots, so grab the wooden handrail for safety.

 Not A Twin, But A Multiple Waterfall

 Approaching the waterfall, prepare for one of the most amazing landscapes in Bali.
 Waterfall in Bali usually is a single column of water cascading down from the canyon above.
-But this not how nature designs Banyumala Waterfall.
+But this is not how nature designs the Banyumala waterfall.
 Instead, multiple streams fall from a river above.

 Along the cliff wall, boulders and vegetation break down these streams into multiple branches, creating a thin curtain of water spreading as far as 20 m from end to end.
 The small, round lake below the waterfall can go as deep as 2 meters.
 But the water is crystal clear.

-So it’s easy to see the lake’s bottom from the surface.
+So it’s easy to see the pool’s bottom from the surface.
 Swim the area close to the shore or the left part of the waterfall to avoid getting too deep in the water.
-One boulder is accessible despite its close proximity toward the deep part of the creek.
-Reach this boulder to get some shower under the waterfall.
+One boulder is accessible despite its close proximity to the deep part of the creek.
+Reach this boulder to get a shower under the waterfall.

 Also, explore more of the surrounding area.
 A stair across the lake leads toward a small river.
 A hidden nook, go here to get some quieter moments.

-Visitors coming to Banyumala Waterfall will almost always pass a large lake called Buyan.
+Visitors coming to Banyumala Waterfall will surely pass a large lake called Buyan.
 After the waterfall, visit one of the parks along the lakeshore.
-Many activities are available on this lake: boating, touring Ulun Danu Buyan Temple.
+Many activities are available on this lake: boats and tours to Ulun Danu Buyan Temple.

-Or simply observing the fishermen fishing.
+Or simply observing the fishermen in the lake from the food stall above the lake.
 Lake Buyan is not as touristy as nearby Lake Beratan, therefore its atmosphere still radiates Bali’s authentic and humble life.
 A delightful way to conclude the trip.

 Near the waterfall, there’s a semi-permanent changing room and toilets.
-There is a couple of restaurant between the parking lot to the waterfall.
-Parking space is spacious although it’s far from the ticket counter.
+There is a couple of restaurants between the parking lot to the waterfall.
+The parking space is spacious although it’s far from the ticket counter.

 There’s a motorcycle taxi service for visitors who don’t want to walk between the parking lot and the ticket counter.
-As for accommodation, visitors can find a homestay along Wanagiri main road.
+As for accommodation, visitors can find a homestay along Wanagiri’s main road.
+Or simply stay in the Lovina beach area.

 How To Get To Banyumala Waterfall